Small MS4 Sormwater Program Overview

 - Pollution Prevention/Good Housekeeping

-Fairmont State University’s and Pierpont Community & Technical College’s Stormwater program, including the “minimum control measures” listed above will be available for viewing at the Physical Plant upon acceptance by the West Virginia Department of Environmental Protection.
+Fairmont State University’s and Pierpont Community & Technical College’s Stormwater Management program (SWMP), including the “minimum control measures” listed above can be viewed here.

 WHAT CAN I DO TO HELP?